RossiEduardo/YoutubeChannelsCrawler/README.md

 Open the index.js file in a text editor.
 Make sure to check and configure any variables or parameters inside the script, such as login credentials or file paths.

-Important: Translate the 'Ver endereço de e-mail' (View email address) to your language.

 ### Step 3: Run the Script

 After configuring the script, return to your terminal and run the script using the following command: